avnishpatel23/CODTECH/README.md

 - CSS:

-1. Make the app visually appealing using CSS.
+1.Make the app visually appealing using CSS.
 Use flexbox or grid for layout, and add some colors, fonts, and spacing.

 - JavaScript:

 1.Use JavaScript to handle the search and fetch data from a weather API like OpenWeatherMap.

 2.Parse and display the data for the current weather and the forecast.

 - Key Features:

 1.City Search: Users can enter a city name to retrieve the current weather.

-2. Weather Details: Display information such as temperature, humidity, wind speed, and weather condition.
+2.Weather Details: Display information such as temperature, humidity, wind speed, and weather condition.

 - //Task 2 Output: